Cipherpy/TAXObot/README.md

 1. Ensure your data is placed in the appropriate folders:

     - Unstructured documents should be placed in `un_structured/`
-    - Custom semi structured data files should be placed in `semi_structured/`
+    - Custom semi structured data is placed in `Supplementary_data/Supplementary data 1.docx`
 2. Run the ingestion script:
     - For the semistructured dataset